Get our FREE IIFYM Weight Loss Starter Guide

 Creatine for Women: What’s The Most Effective Type?

 Many have asked the question, “is creatine for women?”
 The answer is an emphatical, YES!
 For years women have pushed it to the side and considered it only being for men.
 Yet, creatine for women can be notably beneficial.
 Follow along with this IIFYM insider scoop to find out why you should add it to your supplement regimen.

-*please not that IIFYM and the author do not recommend taking any supplements without first consulting with your doctor to ensure there is no interactions with any health conditions you may have or with any medications that you may be taking*
+*please note that IIFYM and the author do not recommend taking any supplements without first consulting with your doctor to ensure there are no interactions with any health conditions you may have or with any medications that you may be taking*